duckdb/duckdb-web/docs/sql/data_types/list.md

 ## List Data Type

-A `LIST` column can have values with different lengths, but they must all have the same underlying type. `LIST`s are typically used to store arrays of numbers, but can contain any uniform data type, including other `LIST`s and `STRUCT`s.
+A `LIST` column encodes lists of values.
+Fields in the column can have values with different lengths, but they must all have the same underlying type. `LIST`s are typically used to store arrays of numbers, but can contain any uniform data type, including other `LIST`s and `STRUCT`s.

 `LIST`s are similar to PostgreSQL's `ARRAY` type.
 DuckDB uses the `LIST` terminology, but some [array functions](../functions/nested#list-functions) are provided for PostgreSQL compatibility.

 See the [data types overview](../../sql/data_types/overview) for a comparison between nested data types.

-Lists can be created using the [`LIST_VALUE(expr, ...)`](../functions/nested#list-functions) function or the equivalent bracket notation `[expr, ...]`.
+Lists can be created using the [`list_value(expr, ...)`](../functions/nested#list-functions) function or the equivalent bracket notation `[expr, ...]`.
 The expressions can be constants or arbitrary expressions.

 ### Creating Lists